TarunTomar122/digital-garden/copresence/writings/nyc-trip.md

 ![Image](/assets/posts/nyc/ferry.png)

 At this point you might be wondering when am I going to visit the Time's Square.
 Well I did.
 For a whole 5 mins.
 That's it.
-It's just Time's Square isn't among the things about the NYC that attracted me as much so I didn't stayed there for a long time.
+It's just Time's Square isn't among the things about the NYC that attracted me as much so I didn't stay there for a long time.
 I was in and out in 5 mins lol.
 But here's a video as proof that I did visit it.

 ![Image](/assets/posts/nyc/ts.gif)